ToxicDonkeyButts/fifth-equilux/Monsters/Wereboar (Lycanthrope).md

 ***Charge (Boar or Hybrid Form Only)***.
 If the wereboar moves at least 15 feet straight toward a target and then hits it with its tusks on the same turn, the target takes an extra 7 (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

-***Relentless (Recharges after a Short or Long Rest)***.
+***Relentless (Recharges after a Rest)***.
 If the wereboar takes 14 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.

 ###### Actions